 Roofing including roof space

 Repair category: 2

-Notes: A number of loose and broken roof slates and components were visible.
+Notes: The roof covering is showing signs of age with weathered and slipped slates noted.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
 More extensive overhaul work may be required in future.
-We would recommend that the roof covering be checked as a precaution by a roofing contractor.
-Evidence of staining/water ingress was noted to areas of ceiling within the property and repairs may be required to sections of the roof covering to prevent further ingress.
+Within the common roof void area there is no fire separation wall.
+Evidence of wood boring infestation (woodworm) was also noted.
+Wear and tear was observed to roof void timbers.

-Rainwater fittings 3 Repair category: 2 Notes: The rainwater fittings are of an older style and have suffered from corrosion and weathering.
-Maintenance is required and these should be checked during heavy rainfall.
-Staining was observed to areas of stonework.
-Areas of staining to the building can indicate concealed defects.
+Rainwater fittings Repair category: 2 Notes: Vegetation within the gutters will require clearing.
+Plant growth was noted at the skews.
+Rainwater fittings are of an age where regular ongoing maintenance should be anticipated.
+These should be checked during heavy rainfall.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.